As you might expect, murder is a very serious charge with serious penalties. If charged with murder, you could face 15 years to life in prison.

 There is an important difference between the two crimes that makes murder the more serious charge.
 That difference is what California law calls “malice aforethought.”
 Malice aforethought means the intent to kill or the wanton disregard for human life.

-Someone who kills another person with malice aforethought has committed murder under California Penal Code 187 PC.
+Someone who commits an unlawful killing with malice aforethought has committed murder under California Penal Code 187 PC.
 In a case where there was no malice aforethought, charges of voluntary manslaughter under California Penal Code 192 PC are more appropriate.

 To have killed someone “without malice” means that